 UAS Flight Crew

 The regulatory focus for UAS flight crew has rightfully remained on the individuals necessary for entry and operations within the NAS (i.e., the remote pilots).
-While commercial aviation has evolved to rely on multiple pilots (i.e., captain and a first officer who are both commercial or airline transport pilots), the military and law enforcement have long used a structure of pilots and non-rated crewmembers (i.e., sensor operators/tactical flight officers) based on rank structure and the cost/length of training new pilots.
+While commercial aviation has evolved to rely on multiple pilots (i.e., captain and a first officer who are either commercial or airline transport pilots), the military and law enforcement have long used a structure of pilots and non-rated crewmembers (i.e., sensor operators/tactical flight officers) based on rank structure and the cost/length of training new pilots.
 With the low barrier to entry of Part 107, anyone acting as UAS flight crew should be a certified remote pilot, with additional skills and training as applicable to the operation.

 Published Standards and Other Guidance Documents Include: The AUVSI Trusted Operator Program (TOP) is a graduated series of protocols that leverage existing standards to meet the market need for flight crewmembers and functional area qualification.
 It is currently in the first adopter phase.